Great Tips | Fully Felted Felt

 Figure 6

 A rolling pin is also a very useful fulling tool.
 Heavy rolling pins will compact the fibres extremely well without having to put in too much effort.
 This is important for good felt!
 Much of our Nuno felt is too spongy and airy which leads to pilling.
-If you don’t have a special fancy rolling pin for felting, try wrapping or gluing a sushi mat around an old rolling pin.
+If you don’t have a special fancy rolling pin for felting (sometimes I feel these fancy surfaces are not right for superfine Merino).
+I am very happy with a simple plane wooden rolling pin (the ones where the handles roll are especially ergonomic for your hands).
+Marble ones are also very good cause they are so heavy.

 Figure 7

 • Have you FULLED your felt enough??
 One of the most common mistakes is to not fully felt your felt (Figure 8).
 These samples are from the same piece of Nuno felted Silk Mesh (Snowy Owl colourway) and superfine Merino tops (Black Pearl).
 Sample on the left has NOT been fulled enough – it will eventually pill and loose shape.
-Sample on the right has been fulled twice to reach the best results.
-Shrinkage was almost 50% , 10 -15 grams (.35 -.53 ounce) of wool was used per 1 metre square (40 inches square) of Silk Mesh fabric to created a lightweight nuno felted cloth.
+Sample on the right has been fulled three times to reach the best results.
+Shrinkage was 60%, 6gms grams of wool was used in 50cm x 50cm square (20 inches square).
+This created a superfine Merino (18.5micron) lightweight nuno felted cloth which weighs 24gms per metred square.

 Figure 8 Nuno felted Silk Mesh sample on right is under felted.
 Sample on right is fully felted.

 • Often it is hard to fully felt your felt in one go.
-These days I nearly always do the best I can to full my piece, but then I let it dry and re-felt it the next day.
+These days I do the best I can to full my piece after the rolling, but then I let it dry and re-felt it the next day (or minimum let it rest for several hours) and then and let it dry or rest and re-felt it a third time.
 Once the wool has had time to dry and recover, it is easy to finish fulling it really quickly with a bit more tossing and washboard work.
-Its worth the bit of extra time and effort!!!
+It’s worth the bit of extra time and effort!!!

-• For light-weight nuno cloth using our Silk Mesh lay down 10 -15gms (.35 -.53 ounces) of superfine Merino wool tops in 1 metre square of fabric (40 inches squared) (Figure 10).
-I didn’t try to be too perfect or precious with the lay-out, mostly notice how much space is left between the fibres, you can clearly see through the wool to the table below.
-This created a lightweight nuno felted cloth.
-Shrinkage was nearly 50%
+• I don’t try to be too perfect or precious with the lay-out, mostly notice how much space is left between the fibres, you can clearly see through the wool to the table below.
+This will create a lightweight nuno felted cloth.

 Figure 10 Laying out wool for light-weight Nuno Silk Mesh.
-Use 10-15gms superfine Merino wool per one metre square.
+Use 20-25gms superfine Merino wool tops per metre square.

 Figure 11 Laying out wool for medium-weight Nuno Silk Mesh cloth.
-Use 25gms of superfine Merino wool tops per metre square of fabric.
+Use 40-50gms of superfine Merino wool tops per metre square.

 If your felt feels coarse or scratchy when it is fully felted, then usually one of the following things has happened.